Contact Us

 Debugging and re-running tests

 If errors or failures are identified, the code or configuration is adjusted, and the tests are re-run to ensure the issues are resolved.
-This iteration helps improve the reliability of the application before it’s released to users.
+This iteration improves the application’s reliability before it’s released to users.

 For instance, if a checkout test fails in an online store due to a payment error, the script and payment service would be reviewed, updated, and re-run to confirm the fix.